guyguy2001/Uchu/README.md

 1. Open the config file and find the `<Api></Api>` section.
 2. APIs will incrementally bind to network 10000(+) by default.
 This can be changed by setting the number in the `<Port></Port>` tags.

+### Running
+Run `dotnet Uchu.Master.dll` again.
+This time it should not print errors, and will spawn two `Uchu.Instance.dll` terminals.

 ### Infrastructure

 #### Single-Sign-On authentication